Phantom-Shen/volatility-mcp/README.md

 * **MCP Client:** MCP client like Claude Desktop that interacts with the FastAPI backend.
 * **FastAPI Server:** A Python-based server that exposes Volatility plugins as API endpoints.
-* **Volatility 3:** The memory forensics framework that performs the actual analysis.
+* **Volatility 3:** The memory forensics framework performing the analysis.

-This architecture allows users to analyze memory images through MCP clients such as Claude desktop.
+This architecture allows users to analyze memory images through MCP clients like Claude Desktop.
 Users can use natural language prompts to perform memory forensics analysis such as show me the list of the processes in memory image x, or show me all the external connections made

 ## Getting Started